mathonsunday/reporter/README.md

 # reporter

 TODO
+* BUG New Questions with the same name as an old qustion can be added
 * Test app on physical device
 * Order answers by most recent first
 * Show timestamp when displaying answers